gazebosim/sdf_tutorials/pose_frame_semantics/proposal.md

 * The model frame be explicitly referable to using the **reserved name** `"model_frame"`.
 No link, joint, or frame can be specified using this name.

-## Name conflicts between explicit and implicit frames
+## Name conflicts and scoping rules for explicit and implicit frames

-As frames are referenced in several attributes by name, it is necessary to avoid naming conflicts between frames defined in `//model/frame`, `//model/link`, and `//model/joint`.
+As frames are referenced in several attributes by name, it is necessary to avoid naming conflicts between frames defined in `//world/frame`, `//world/model`, `//model/frame`, `//model/link`, and `//model/joint`.
-This motivates the naming rule proposed in the following section.
+This motivates the scoping and naming rules proposed in the following sections.

+### Scoping rules for referencing frames by name

 ### Element naming rule: unique names for all sibling elements